abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

 -  Amazon Cognito Documentation [`Go Here`](https://docs.aws.amazon.com/cognito/)
 -  Amazon Simple Notification Service Documentation [`Go Here`](https://docs.aws.amazon.com/sns/)
 - Amazon CloudWatch Documentation [`Go Here`](https://docs.aws.amazon.com/cloudwatch/)

----
-## Next Steps
-Once you have set up and tested AWS Services, we can move on to the next phase, where we will focus on developing the frontend application.